Types of Floorwarming Systems

 Heatlay uses crimped connectors for both heating and ground connections in the hot to cold splice.
 Others use soldered connections to reduce the splice diameter.
-It is Heatlay’s opinion that a crimped connector provides a superior electrical connection and is worth the small sacrifice in diameter.
+It is Heatlay’s opinion that a crimped connector provides a superior electrical connection and is worth the small sacrifice in splice thickness.

-Installed product thickness is an important characteristic of membrane heating mats as they tend to be the thinnest on the market.
-At 1/8" Heatlay’s mats are as thin as any on the market.
+Installed product thickness is an important characteristic of textile heating mats as they tend to be the thinnest on the market.
+At 1/8″ Heatlay’s mats are as thin as any on the market.

-Heatlay mats can be made up to 6' wide and 15’ long, some of the largest membrane dimensions in the industry.
+Heatlay mats can be made up to 12′ wide and 20’ long, the largest textile mat dimensions in the industry.

 Uncoupling Membrane Cable Kits